-Days 1-3 Fly to Kathmandu.
-Fly to Paro and drive to Thimphu.
-Day 4 Sightseeing and walk in and around Thimphu.
-Day 5 Drive over the Dochu La to Punakha.
-Visit Chimi Lakhang and village walk.
-Day 6 Walk in the Punakha Valley and visit Punakha Dzong.
-Drive to Gangtey.
-Days 7-8 Walk in the Gangtey Valley.
-Drive to Trongsa.
-Visit Trongsa Tsechu.
-Drive to Jakar walk.
-Day 9 Walk to Swan Lakhang and also in the Bumthang Valley.
-Days 10-11 Fly to Paro.
-Drive to Haa across the Cheli La.
-Walks in the Haa Valley.
-Drive back to Paro.
-Days 12-13 Walk to Taktsang Monastery, 3,110m/10,203ft, and sightseeing in the Paro valley.
+Days 1-2 Fly to Kathmandu.
+Days 3-4 Fly to Paro and drive to Thimphu.
+Sightseeing in Thimphu.
+Day 5 Drive to Punakha.
+Visit Chimi Lakhang and villages.
+Day 6 Punakha Valley Walk and drive to Gangtey.
+Day 7 Gangtey Valley walk and Drive to Trongsa Days 8-10 Drive to Bumthang with Chumey Valley walk.
+Bumthang temples walk and walk to Swan Lakhang.
+Day 11 Fly to Paro and sightseeing.
+Days 12-13 Paro Tsechu, Thongdrel Ceremony and Taktsang walk.
 Days 14-16 Fly to Kathmandu.
-At leisure.
 Fly to London.